 - A Curriculum Vitae (maximum 2 pages)

 - Attach a typed personal statement (800-1000 words) addressing the following criteria:

 - The measure of leadership and leadership potential demonstrated in your academic and personal life

 - The level and quality of community participation undertaken by you (including volunteering, work history, sporting and other community activities undertaken in/outside of school)

 - The reasons for selecting the particular program of study in which you are enrolled and your long-term goals as a result of this study

-- The degree to which the scholarship would enable you to best meet your educational and employment goals (what would it mean for you to receive a George Alexander Foundation scholarship?)
+- The degree to which the program would enable you to best meet your educational and employment goals (what would it mean for you to receive a George Alexander foundation grant?)